seananderson/metafolio/inst/ms/ms.md

 The mechanisms underlying the stability of ecological systems are a central focus of ecology and of increasing importance given the rate and magnitude of biodiversity loss and environmental change.
-Here we ask how a financial-portfolio approach can inform conservation priorities for metapopulations in a changing world.
+Here, we ask how a financial-portfolio approach can inform conservation priorities for metapopulations in a changing world.
 We develop a salmonid metapopulation simulation where population-specific productivity is driven by